FairwindsOps/insights-cli/README.md

 |   +-- instance1.yaml
 ```

 This will create two policies, one called `policy1` the other called `policy2` which each have an instance named `instance1`.
 The rego for these policies will be pulled from the `policy.x` file inside that folder.
+See the [examples](https://github.com/FairwindsOps/insights-plugins/tree/master/plugins/opa/examples) folder for more examples.